datadesk/homeless-sleeping-restrictions/README.md

 To perform the spatial analysis, the Times used the Python programming language and a popular open-source spatial library, GeoPandas, to plot parks, schools, day care centers and some special venues — and then to draw 500-foot buffers around them.
 The results were then clipped by neighborhood, and the percentage of buffered area for each neighborhood was calculated.

 **The analysis shows that at least 26% of the city -- or about 127 of the city's 476 square miles -- would be excluded for sleeping under the proposed rules.
-The policy would affect 15,000 homeless Angelenos who are sleep on the sidewalks at night.**
+The policy would affect 15,000 homeless Angelenos who sleep on the sidewalks at night.**

 ## Targeted location types: